schmidch22/2017-07-16-gapminder-demo/README.md

 Demo repository for learning git with gapminder data Code from a Software Carpentry workshop held at UCSF on July 15 and 16, 2017.

-We can also add text on local computers.
+We can also add essays on local computers.